ugiacoman/inpatient_payment_summary/README.md

 1) Place all data of geoJSON
 2) Make storyboard introduction that scrolls with thingie
 3) Options for sifting through data (scroll-fly-to)
+4) heatmap
+5) Show polygon information on click
+6) Add a feature so that if you want to find the cheapest state to get a medical procedure in ->
+7) talk about relationships (many to many)
+8) expand the er diagram for more constraints and show DDL